Kakamotobi/Learned/Web Development/Design-Patterns.md

 - More higher-level properties and mechanisms of a system, and separation of concerns.
 ### Model-View-Controller (MVC)
 > MVC is an architectural design pattern that encourages improved application organization through a separation of concerns.
 It enforces the isolation of business data (Models) from user interfaces (Views), with a third component (Controllers) traditionally managing logic and user-input. | patterns.dev
-- MVC is an architectural pattern that encompasses several design patterns defined by the Gang of Four.
+- MVC is an architectural pattern that encompasses several design patterns defined by the "Gang of Four".
   - Ex: Observer pattern, etc.
   - The design patterns used may depend on the particular implementation.
 - MVC is a design pattern that we as developers can adopt/apply.